 In many cases, they are interested in learning something or hoping to see something new.

-By placing ads in specialty sections of the newspaper, you can place your ad in front of a targeted audience.
+One way to reach targeted niche groups is by placing ads in specialty sections of the newspaper, you can place your ad in front of a targeted audience.
 One that is the ideal audience for what you are offering.

 With so many other forms of advertising out there, newspapers and magazines offer an uncluttered place for businesses to place their ads where they won’t be drowned out and ignored as clickbait.